jquery/jquery.org/pages/bylaws.md

 **Section 5.3: Composition and Number.** The Board shall include representatives from the open source software community and qualified individuals with similar interests.
-The number of Directors of the Foundation shall be not less than five and not more than twenty-five until changed by a duly adopted amendment to this Bylaw section.
+The number of Directors of the Foundation shall be not less than seven and not more than twenty-five until changed by a duly adopted amendment to this Bylaw section.
+At no point may more than one individual working for a single organization as an officer, employee, agent, contractor, or otherwise, serve concurrently on the Board.
+One Board seat will be reserved for a representative of the Foundation projects, to be nominated by majority vote of the project leads and accepted by the Nominating Committee (the "Project Representative Director").
+Six Board seats will be reserved for Directors that are neither Member Representative Directors nor Project Representative Directors (the “At-Large Directors”).
+At all times, at least one-third of all Directors must be At-Large Directors.
+If at any point, the number of At-Large Directors represents less than one-third of all Directors due to an increase in the number of Member Representative Directors, then At-Large Directors shall be added in accord with Section 5.4 until At-Large Directors represent no less than one-third of all Directors.
 Each Director will have one vote on any matter that comes before the Board.

+**Section 5.4: Member Representative Directors.** Member Representative Directors will be appointed by each Member or class of Members to whom a Member Representative Director position is granted in accord with these Bylaws or the Foundation’s membership prospectus.
+Member Representative Directors will have the same powers and duties of other members of the Board of Directors under these Bylaws, and will be included in all calculations under Sections 5.3 and 5.11 above.

-**Section 5.4: Board Appointment.** Candidates for appointment to the Board shall be selected by a Nominating Committee consisting of the President, and two or more members of the Board.
+**Section 5.5: Board Appointment.** Candidates for appointment to the Board as At-Large Directors shall be selected by a Nominating Committee consisting of the President, and two or more members of the Board.
 New Directors must be approved by majority vote of the Board.
+The Project Representative Director will be nominated by majority vote of the project leads and accepted by the Nominating Committee without further approval of the Board.
+Each Diamond Director will be appointed by the Diamond Member within thirty (30) days of the effective date of membership.
+Each Platinum Director will be appointed by majority vote of the Platinum Members.
+Each Platinum Member will have a number of votes equal to the number of Platinum Director positions then up for election, and votes may be cast cumulatively.
+The Gold Director will be appointed by majority vote of the Gold Members, and each Gold Member will have a single vote.
+No Member Representative Director need be approved by the Board.

-**Section 5.5: Term of Office.** Directors shall serve for a term of three years or until their successors have duly taken office, but in no event may a Director serve more than three consecutive terms.
-After completion of three consecutive terms, a Director will be given emeritus status.
+**Section 5.6: Term of Office.** Directors shall serve for a term of of one year, earlier removed or resigned under Section 5.7, 5.8, or 5.15, or until their successors have duly taken office, but in no event may a Director serve more than seven consecutive terms.
+After completion of seven consecutive terms, a Director will be given emeritus status.
 After one year of emeritus status, a Director may be re-nominated and re-appointed to the Board.
 Length of terms and appointment dates may be staggered by decision of the Board to avoid all terms expiring at the same time.
+In the event the number of authorized Platinum Directors under Section 4.3 above decreases during the term of one or more Platinum Directors, and no Platinum Director is automatically removed under Section 5.9 below, then all then-serving Platinum Directors may conclude their full term and the decrease in the number of authorized Platinum Directors will take effect upon the next resignation, removal, or term expiration of a Platinum Director.

-**Section 5.6: Removal of Directors.** A Director may be removed, with or without cause, if a majority of the Directors present at a duly constituted meeting vote for the removal.
+**Section 5.7: Removal of Directors.** A Director may be removed, with or without cause, if a majority of the Directors present at a duly constituted meeting vote for the removal.
 Removal is effective only if it occurs at a meeting called for that purpose.
 Notice must be sent to all directors that a purpose of the meeting is removal.
+In the event a Member terminates or fails to renew its membership, any agent or appointee of that Member serving as a Member Representative Director will be automatically removed without further action of the Board as of the effective date of the termination or non-renewal, and any vacancy caused, if any, will be filled in accord with Section 5.9 below.

-**Section 5.7: Resignation.** Any Director may resign by giving written notice to the President, the Secretary, or the Board.
+**Section 5.8: Resignation.** Any Director may resign by giving written notice to the President, the Secretary, or the Board.
 Such a written resignation will be effective on the later of (i) the date it is delivered or (ii) the time specified in the written notice that the resignation is to become effective.
 No Director may resign if the Foundation would then be left without a duly elected Director in charge of its affairs.

-**Section 5.8: Vacancies.** Vacancies on the Board of Directors shall exist (i) whenever the number of authorized Directors is increased, (ii) on the expiration of the term of any Director, or (iii) on the resignation, removal, or death of any Director.
-Vacancies on the Board may be filled by the recommendation of the Nominating Committee and the approval of the majority of the remaining members of the Board.
+**Section 5.9: Vacancies.** Vacancies on the Board of Directors shall exist (i) whenever the number of authorized Directors is increased, including upon an increase in the number of authorized At-Large or Platinum Directors in accord with Sections 4.3 and 5.3, (ii) on the expiration of the term of any Director, or (iii) on the resignation, removal, or death of any Director.
+Vacancies on the Board will be filled in accord with the procedures set forth in Section 5.5 above.
 The person so appointed shall hold office for the unexpired term of their predecessor; however when filling a newly opened position (due to Board expansion or expiration of a predecessor's term), the person shall serve the regular term of office.

-**Section 5.9: Regular Meetings.** Each year the Board shall hold at least one meeting at a time and place fixed by the Board for the purposes of election of Directors, appointment of Officers, review and approval of the Foundation’s budget and transaction of other business.
+**Section 5.10: Regular Meetings.** Each year the Board shall hold at least one meeting at a time and place fixed by the Board for the purposes of election of Directors, appointment of Officers, review and approval of the Foundation’s budget and transaction of other business.
 Other regular meetings of the Board may be held at such time and place as the Board may fix from time to time by resolution.
 Such meetings may be held electronically.
 All votes will be conducted in accord with Section 5.12 below.

-**Section 5.10: Special Meetings.** In addition, the President or a majority of the Board may call a special meeting of the Board by notice to all Directors at least forty-eight (48) hours in advance given personally, by mail with postage pre-paid, or by electronic means.
+**Section 5.11: Special Meetings.** In addition, the President or a majority of the Board may call a special meeting of the Board by notice to all Directors at least forty-eight (48) hours in advance given personally, by mail with postage pre-paid, or by electronic means.
 Such meetings may be held electronically.
 All votes will be conducted in accord with Section 5.12 below.

-**Section 5.11: Quorum.** At all meetings of the Board, one-third of the total current number of Directors, but never less than three if the number of current Directors drops below nine, shall constitute a quorum.
+**Section 5.12: Quorum.** At all meetings of the Board, one-third of the total current number of Directors, but never less than three if the number of current Directors drops below nine, shall constitute a quorum.
 In the event the number of Directors is less than three, all Directors must be present to constitute a quorum.
 No action may be taken at a regular or special meeting without a quorum.

-**Section 5.12: Action Without Meeting By Electronic Vote.** Any action required or permitted to be taken by the Board may be accomplished by means of electronic voting without a meeting (hereafter “Electronic Votes”).
+**Section 5.13: Action Without Meeting By Electronic Vote.** Any action required or permitted to be taken by the Board may be accomplished by means of electronic voting without a meeting (hereafter “Electronic Votes”).
 Electronic Votes of the Board shall be facilitated by means of two forums accessible by all members of the Board (the "Discussion Forum" and the “Voting Forum”).